Machine taper: NMTB derivatives

 Toolholder for milling machine with CAT-40 taper.

-Subsequent design variations dropped the tail (making the shank shorter) and put a V-groove in the flange that aided automated tool changing.
+Subsequent design variations dropped the cylindrical tail (making the shank shorter) and put a V-groove in the flange that aided automated tool changing.
 Modern designs started using power drawbars that gripped pull studs (also known as retention knobs) that were screwed into the tool shank rather than screw-in drawbars.
 The power drawbar would grip the pull stud rather than screwing into the tool shank, allowing for faster automatic tool changes.